Java-Events/20150725_iot_tinkerforge_jcrete4kids/README.md

 * start the BrickViewer and press the button "connect"
 * check if you could see the AmbientLight
 * find out the UID from the AmbientLight
+* open the BrickViewer and press the button "disconnect"
 * Implement a main method.
 * create an IPConnection
 * write the values to the command line